 SEO: Right vs. Wrong

 The difference between good and bad SEO is pretty clear.
 While both of these can lead to a higher search ranking for your webpage, bad SEO doesn’t play by the rules and guidelines set by search engines.
 This leads to some unethical strategies just to get a high ranking.
 It can produce quick results, but companies that use bad SEO can be severely penalized if they’re caught.
-White hat strategies, which play by the rules, will incur no such penalty.
+Good SEO strategies, which play by the rules, will incur no such penalty.

 Search engine algorithms were pretty easy to take advantage of when they first started.
 Some saw this as an opportunity to get ahead of the competition, manipulating the content of their websites and exploit algorithmic loopholes to get higher rankings.
-This bred a plethora of unethical and shady SEO tactics that we now know as black hat SEO.
+This bred a plethora of unethical and shady SEO tactics.

 1. Keyword Stuffing

 Businesses who stuff their content with unnecessary or irrelevant keywords are attempting to manipulate where their page will rank in search results.
 You can usually catch a keyword stuffer if they list random phone numbers, include blocks of text listing cities and states, or if their content is repetitive.
 For example, if the webpage was for automotive repair, you might see a section like this:

 “We’re in the automotive repair business.
 If you need automotive repair or anyone you know needs automotive repair, all of your automotive repair needs can be dealt by us, an automotive repair company.
 Automotive repair is what we’re good at, and you should listen to automotive repair companies, like us.”